SebasOcampoo/IoTCamp/readme.md

 Folders:

 * Docs: documentation and description
-* StartProjects: code to start the lab
+* InitialProjects: code to start the lab
-* EndProjects: final projects
+* FinalProjects: final projects
 * Utilities: script and other